Latte Filters

 spaceless

 Removes unnecessary whitespace from the output.
-You can also use alias strip.
+You can also use the alias strip.

 {block |spaceless}